A NEW PASTOR???

 As you know, we have a team approach to pastoral ministry, meaning the church is led by a plurality or team of pastors or elders (btw, the terms elder and pastor are synonyms).
 As well, you know that we are a congregational church who loves to have the shared voices of our sisters and brothers involved when it comes to acknowledging new pastors.
 That said, we have been talking about this pastoral candidate for over a year now at congregational meetings, bringing his name up as one we hope will become a pastor and now the time has come.
 Who is this man?

-The pastors of Del Rey Church are filled with joy in presenting to you DRC community this man, Adam Payton, as an elder in our church.
-Adam has been on our church staff for a few years now and attending our church even longer.
+The pastors of Del Rey Church are filled with joy in presenting to you DRC community this man, Atlas Hardy, as an elder in our church.
+Atlas has been on our church staff for a few years now and attending our church even longer.
 He has proven himself of having the biblical qualifications of an elder and we believe God has raised him up to be a shepherd of souls among us.
-We has been happily married to our beloved sister Danika Payton for six years and they have three beautiful children they’re raising in the ways of the Lord.
-If you’ve been around the church long enough, you’ve no doubt experienced Adam’s giftedness in teaching and in leadership.
-Adam heads off our children’s Awana program, our DRC Missions efforts, DRC media and our Youth program.
+We has been happily married to our beloved sister Demira Hardy for six years and they have three beautiful children they’re raising in the ways of the Lord.
+If you’ve been around the church long enough, you’ve no doubt experienced Atlas' giftedness in teaching and in leadership.
+Atlas heads off our children’s Awana program, our DRC Missions efforts, DRC media and our Youth program.
 He’s talented, hard-working, filled with the Spirit and above we believe God has called him to this role as a pastor.